 Cutting a Release

-A release publishes four artifacts to three registries.
+A release publishes seven artifacts to three registries, through six workflows.
 All of them are triggered automatically when a GitHub Release is published, so the bulk of cutting a release is: get the version numbers right, land the bump, then draft the release.

 What gets published